foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 	<div class="panel-heading">Final Project</div>
 	<div class="panel-body" markdown="block">

+# DRAFT

 ## Final Project Deployment

-These instructions detail deployment to i6. __If you'd like to deploy elsewhere (your own server, Heroku, AWS, etc.), please let me know by email / message via NYU Classes.__ Heroku has been an option that students have used in the past because of the good [introductory documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), and [deployment tutorial](https://devcenter.heroku.com/articles/deploying-nodejs).
+These instructions detail deployment to Courant's compute and assignment servers. __If you'd like to deploy elsewhere (your own server, Heroku, AWS, etc.), please let me know by email / message via NYU Classes.__ Heroku has been an option that students have used in the past because of the good [introductory documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), and [deployment tutorial](https://devcenter.heroku.com/articles/deploying-nodejs).

-Deployment __to i6__ involves the following steps:
+Deployment __to Courant's compute and assignment servers__ involves the following steps:

-1. Finding your assigned port numbers in NYU Classes
+1. Finding your assigned server and port number in NYU Classes
-2. Logging in to i6 and prepping your home directory
+2. Logging in to the server and prepping your home directory
 3. Creating a database for your project
-4. Getting your project onto i6
+4. Getting your project onto the server
 5. Installing your project's dependencies
 6. Configuring your project
 7. Running your project as a daemon
 8. Reinstalling and/or redeploying

-### Part 1: Finding your assigned port numbers in NYU Classes
+### Part 1: Finding your assigned server and port number in NYU Classes

 <section markdown="block">
-i6 is a shared server, so other students will be running their projects on it.
-Consequently, to run your node web application, you'll have run it on a port number that's been assigned to you.
+Courant's compute / assignment servers are shared, so other students will be running their projects on it.
+Consequently, to run your node web application, you'll have run it on a port number and server that's been assigned to you.

+There are multiple potential servers that can host assignments.
+See the [documentation](https://cims.nyu.edu/webapps/content/systems/resources/computeservers) on compute servers.
+These can only be accessed via ssh by going through another host, cims.nyu.edu.

+To determine which port number and server you'll use:

 1. Log in to NYU Classes
 2. Go to <code>Assignments</code>